 At the Closing, the Adviser, an affiliate of BC Partners, will become the investment adviser of the Company.
 LibreMax intends to own a portion of the Adviser.
-Subject to the overall supervision of the Board, the Adviser will be responsible for managing the Company's business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring the Company's investments, and monitoring the Company's portfolio companies on an ongoing basis through a team of investment professionals.
+Subject to the overall supervision of the Board, the Adviser will be responsible for managing the Company's business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring the Company's portfolio companies on an ongoing basis through a team of investment professionals.